ccdmb/predector/README.md

  - [x] CAZyme annotations using HMMER and dbCAN
  - [x] Protein domain annotation using Pfam-scan
  - [x] A classifier and ranking scheme for prioritising effector candidates
+ - [ ] A tool to predict Kex-2 cut sites, and potentially run effector candidate prediction on the processed proteins
+ - [ ] Searches against the [RemEff](https://doi.org/10.1099/mgen.0.000637) effector HMMs to identify distant homologs
+ - [ ] DeepRedEff - Pending evaluation of performance
- - [ ] A meta-secretion prediction model for better secretome prediction.
+ - [ ] A meta-secretion prediction model for better secretome prediction
- - [ ] Integration of existing experimental custom scores (e.g. RNAseq, Proteomics, Dn/Ds) to inform candidate weighting.
+ - [ ] Easier integration of existing experimental custom scores (e.g. RNAseq, Proteomics, Dn/Ds) to inform candidate weighting
- - [ ] Protein structural prediction tools from the RaptorX toolkit, and comparison with structural features of known effectors.
+ - [ ] Protein structural prediction tools and comparison with structural features of known effectors

 ## Contributing